vedesh95/java-flashcards/java_data_types.md

 1️⃣ What are Java's primitive data types?
 List them.

+2️⃣ What types fall under reference data types?

-2️⃣ What is the size and range of `int` in Java?
+3️⃣ What does a reference variable store in Java?

-3️⃣ What is the default value of a `boolean` field in Java?
+4️⃣ What is the default value of a reference type?

-4️⃣ How many bits does a `char` occupy in Java, and what does it represent?

-5️⃣ What is the difference between primitive types and reference types?

-6️⃣ Why is Java called a strongly typed language?
+5️⃣ How are arrays treated in Java in terms of data type?

+6️⃣ What happens when two reference variables point to the same object?

-7️⃣ What is the default value of an object reference?
+7️⃣ What is `null` in the context of reference types?

+8️⃣ What is autoboxing and unboxing in Java?

+9️⃣ What is the String pool and how does it work?

+10️⃣ How does using `new String()` differ from using string literals?

 ---